mcboyd-bu/Website/assembly_guide.md

 ### 7.4 Attach Front Corner Brackets
 Screw tightness: *very tight*

 Identify the two screw holes in front of the monitor on the **top plate**.
-Secure the slotted side of a **corner bracket** to the blue side of each hole using an **8-32 9/16 screw** and a **locknut** on the uncolored side of the hole.
+Secure the slotted side of a **corner bracket** to the blue side of each hole using an **8-32 9/16 screw** (with the head touching the corner bracket) and a **locknut** on the uncolored side of the hole.
 Be sure to align the corner bracket so that it is fully against the monitor.
 Tighten the screw using the same method shown in step 7.1 by holding the **locknut** with a *wrench* and tightening the screw with a *large Philips screwdriver*.

 <table width="100%"><tbody>
   <tr>